Skip to content Skip to footer navigation

 What do all these numbers and letters mean?

-• Full HD is High Definition broadcast TV (TV shows made in the past few years) and Blu-ray movies on disc.
+• High definition (HD) is high-definition broadcast TV (TV shows made in the past few years) and Blu-ray movies on disc.
+Most networks have at least one high-definition channel.

-• 4K/UHD (Ultra High Definition) / SUHD (Super UHD) is the format used for the latest blockbuster movies streamed on Netflix or a 4K Blu-ray disc, which look great on a 65-inch or 85-inch display TV and won't be noticed on a 32-inch display TV.
+• 4K/UHD (Ultra High Definition) is the format used for the latest blockbuster movies streamed on Netflix or a 4K Blu-ray disc, which look great on a 65-inch or 85-inch display TV.
+Smaller TVs don't show the higher detail clearly.

-• The arrival of 8K TV is no reason for you to throw out your 4K TV just yet.
-While it's true that an 8K TV can offer upscaling of 4K content, this feature isn't a big enough reason to move over to the new resolution until more movie and streaming content arrives to take advantage of the higher 7680 × 4320 resolution.
-After the initial fanfare with TV companies hoping to convince you that you absolutely must have an 8K TV, things have calmed down with only one or two of the highest priced TVs in each brand offering an 8K model.
+After the initial fanfare with TV companies hoping to convince you that you absolutely must have an 8K TV, things have calmed down, with only one or two of the highest priced TVs in each brand offering an 8K model.

 Is your lounge room big enough for your big TV?

-It's not just a question of will it fit – you should also consider the optimum viewing distance, as sitting too close to a big screen can be quite uncomfortable.
+It's not just a question of will it fit.
+You should also consider the optimum viewing distance.
+Sitting too close to a big screen can be quite uncomfortable, while sitting to far from a small TV can ruin the viewing experience.

-• If your room size forces you to sit closer, or if you really want a larger TV, then a 4K TV may be a good option to avoid that pixelation.
-Although you'll need to be watching 4K video for the best quality picture (and for now, most content is still in HD or even SD).
+The ideal viewing distance for a 65-inch 4K TV – the most popular size in Australia – is 1.25 to 2.5 metres.
+If your room size forces you to sit closer, or if you really want a larger TV, then a 4K TV may be a good option to avoid that pixelation.
+Although remember, you'll need to be watching 4K video for the best quality picture – and for now, most content is still in HD or even SD.

 We're on your side